 Your Contract Your Voice: Fight for Our Next Contract Today

-Drastic cuts at the state and federal level will slash the pot of money we'll have to negotiate for when we enter contract negotiations in the spring of 2026.
+Those cuts will reduce Medicaid funding in Washington by roughly $3-5 billion a year, severely impacting our state's budget and slashing the pot of money we'll have to negotiate for when we enter contract negotiations in the spring of 2026.

 Our members decide what goes into our union contracts.
 If you're not familiar with yours, find it here.
 It details all your rights and protections at work.